henrygd/ncaa-api/README.md

 ## Limiting Access

 If you host your own instance, you may specify a custom header value to be present in all requests as a way to restrict access to the API.
-This isn't the most secure method, but it's better than nothing.

 To do this, set the `NCAA_HEADER_KEY` environment variable to the desired value and include the header `x-ncaa-key` in your requests.
 See the [docker-compose.yml](/docker-compose.yml) for an example.

 ## Development

-This is a minimal [ElysiaJS](https://elysiajs.com/) app.
+This is an [ElysiaJS](https://elysiajs.com/) application.
 To start the development server run:

 ```bash
 bun run dev